What is a Money Challenge?

 Example: Try not to drink soda, coffee, tea, alcohol or other non-water beverages for a week.
 If you don’t already have access to drinkable water, get a filter.
 There’s a higher upfront cost, but it’ll save you money in the long run!

 If drinking just water is too bland for you, add a lemon, berries or cucumber slices.
 I love the taste of plain water, but adding a punch of fruit is refreshing!

 Who is this savings challenge idea for: People who have a preference for drinks other than water.
 If you get a regular coffee or tea in the morning, this can be a difficult challenge.
 Take it slowly.
 Do a water only money challenge for just 1 day to start and go from there!

 17. DIY Coffee or Tea Savings Challenge

 What is this savings idea: If a water-only challenge is too much of a leap, start with making your own coffee or tea.
 While going to the coffee shop and having someone else prepare your hot beverage is a nice treat, it can get expensive over time.
 A $5 coffee 3x per week = $780/year!

 Example: Use your coffee maker at home or get an instant coffee and tea maker like a Keurig.
 It’s just as easy and fast to get the hot beverage you need in the morning.

 When you buy your own coffee grounds and use refillable K-cups, you’re saving even more money and being environmentally friendly.

-Who is this for: People who need that coffee or tea in the morning, but want to save money!
+Who is this saving money idea for: People who need that coffee or tea in the morning, but want to save money!

-What is it: Don’t spend any money on entertainment for a week.
+What is this fun money saving challenge: Don’t spend any money on entertainment for a week.